 He doesn’t use an embroidery ring to hold the cloth in place, as he believes it’s restrictive.
 Jonathon wants to have the hands-on, close experience of the threads weaving into the material so he can feel his work slowly progress.
 Collectively, when stitched, these delicate cotton threads are strong, though malleable – he can pull the cloth taut, see the strength against physical resistance; something that he recognises in our ongoing well-being for LGBTQ+ rights.

 In 2009, he started his exploration of animation using mixed media such as Lego, fabric and collage to create stop motion animations.
 To date, he has screened at galleries such as Zuhause and Islington Mill, in festivals in Brazil, Norway and Poland, and at Chew Disco, a Liverpool-based DIY party that raised funds for international LGBTQ safe houses.

-During his five years as an educator, he has worked in the North West of England engaging his students with art clubs, classes and community projects.
+During his five years as an educator, he has worked in the North West of England engaging his students with art clubs, workshops and community projects.
 He has facilitated embroidery workshops at Liverpool University, teaching postgraduate students.
 His teaching foregrounds inclusive and experimental learning, for instance- incorporating technology into textiles and embroidery and how this can be utilised as a resource of education.